 Wells Fargo recently researched this topic, and for a very greedy reason.
 “It’s important for us to really get to know and understand our customers,” says John Lake, whose title at Wells Fargo is “LGBT Segment leader.”

 The good news for Wells Fargo: “More than half surveyed (67 percent) say marriage made their relationship better, and 62 percent believe it will improve their financial future.”

 If nothing else, same-sex spouses will benefit just like their opposite-sex peers.
-They’ll combine their bank accounts, use whoever has the better credit score to land a good mortgage rate, and generally save on expenses because they’re now a team.
+They’ll combine their bank accounts.
+Then use the better credit score of the two to land a good mortgage rate.
+This generally will save on expenses because they’re now a team.

-In fact, they may do even better financially, because even though 1 in 5 wants children, most of those (76 percent) “say they will wait to have children until they are financially prepared to do so.”
+In fact, they may do even better financially.
+Even though 1 in 5 wants children, most of those (76 percent) “say they will wait to have children until they are financially prepared to do so.”